google/digitalbuildings/ontology/docs/building_config.md

   - **No constraints for operations** on entities in a building configuration -->
 A building configuration file, with regard to data representation, can be grouped into two mutually exclusive parts:

-1. A configuration metadata block that informs the program how to handle the entities contained in the building configuration.
+1. a configuration metadata block that informs the program how to handle the entities contained in the building configuration.

 2. Entity block(s) derived from a physical building; they model physical and